 To give you a bit of background, I travelled around New Zealand via the Kiwi Experience bus.
 When we pulled up in Rotorua Museum, our driver informed us that it was intentionally built with grandeur.
 Why?
 To impress the Queen on her scheduled visit many years ago.
 Unfortunately, she decided to skip her stop in Rotorua and all the citizens were very sad.
 Since researching this backstory myself, I haven’t found any evidence that a word of it’s true, so don’t quote me on it.
 Thanks, Lisa.
 Now I don’t know what to believe!

-What I do know to be undeniably true: The architecture of this Museum is incredibly intricate.
-It’s huge, it’s grand and it makes me wish I had been born into a different era.
+What I do know to be undeniably true: The architecture of this museum is incredible.
+It’s huge, it’s grand and it makes me wish I had been born in a different era.
 You definitely won’t regret seeing it for yourself.
 So, what are you waiting for?
 It’s free!

 Another of Lisa’s stories lead us to Lake Rotorua, only this time she seemed to be telling the truth.
 Lisa likes to keep us on our toes.